Location Photography

 Getting around

-• An SUV makes roadside parking significantly less stressful
+• An SUV makes roadside parking far less stressful.

-• Popular car parks fill early — arriving late often means roadside parking or coach queues
+• Popular car parks fill early, so arriving late often means a roadside verge or a coach queue.

 On the trail

-• Use AllTrails to find shorter walks on rain days rather than writing off the day entirely
+• Use AllTrails to find shorter walks on rain days rather than writing the day off.

 Accommodation